simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 ####  2. PWM pin considerations

 As ADC conversion has to be synchronised with the PWM generated on ALL the phases, it is important that all the PWM generated for all the phases have aligned PWM.
-Since the microcontrollers usually have more than one timer for PWM generation on its pins, different architectures of microcontrollers have different degrees of alinement in between the PWM generated from different timers.
+Since the microcontrollers usually have more than one timer for PWM generation on its pins, different architectures of microcontrollers have different degrees of alignment in between the PWM generated from different timers.

 <blockquote class="info">